-Start with a disaster medicine textbook or National Disaster Life Support (NDLS®) courses.
+Start with a disaster medicine textbook, FEMA ICS courses, or a National Disaster Life Support (NDLS®) course.
 Share your interest with those who can help you early in residency.
 Actively participating in hospital emergency management is a strong indicator of your interest.
 This includes involvement in meetings, table-top exercises, planning processes, and disaster drills.

 Should I complete an away rotation?

 An away rotation is not mandatory, but it can be significantly beneficial.
-Also, deploy whenever possible for a disaster, whether local or international.
+Joining a local disaster response organization or team can be a very helpful field experience.
+Deploying to a disaster, whether local or international, especially with a professional organization can bring a significant benefit.
 Disaster relief work will be a strong point in your application.
-Deploy with a professional organization to get the maximum benefit.
-International emergency medicine is a subspecialty of emergency medicine, with a significant overlap with disaster medicine.
+International emergency medicine is a subspecialty of emergency medicine, with some overlap with disaster medicine.
 Participation in international activities will help you in your fellowship and your career after the fellowship.
 It is reasonable to look for such experience in your local area (whether your city or state) before traveling far away to get a similar experience.

 What can I do to stand out from the crowd?